volkziem/Beams/README.md

 ([`https://www.jstor.org`](https://www.jstor.org)).
-The first page is usually open to read, but access to the full document might either require help from a friendly librarian or institutional access from a school or university.
+The first page is usually open to read, but access to the full document might either require help from a friendly librarian or institutional access from a school or a university.
 Pages from CERN Courier ([`https://cerncourier.com`](https://cerncourier.com)) or nobelprize.org ([`https://www.nobelprize.org`](https://www.nobelprize.org)) are openly accessible.